prove-rs/z3.rs/z3/README.md

 #### 2. Bundled: Use a locally bundled copy of Z3

 Enabling the `bundled` feature will use `cmake` to build and statically link Z3.
-This feature, as is, is only usable when `z3` or `z3-sys` is used as a `git` dependency, as it assumes the existence of a `git submodule` for Z3.
-Users wishing to use this feature with the release of `z3` or `z3-sys` on crates.io must set `Z3_SYS_BUNDLED_DIR_OVERRIDE` to point to their own checkout of Z3.
+Users wishing to use this feature with the release of Z3 of their choice must set `Z3_SYS_BUNDLED_DIR_OVERRIDE` to point to their own checkout of Z3.
+Alternatively, it will download the Z3 submodule and build from there.

 #### 3. VCPKG: Use a copy of Z3 installed via vcpkg